 Where to buy POS hardware

-While you can buy hardware from the manufacturer and from third-party stores, you can also usually buy hardware directly from your POS system providers.
-For example, merchants who choose Shopify POS can buy bundled or individual hardware from the Shopify Hardware Store.
+While you can buy hardware from manufacturers and third-party stores, you can also usually buy it directly from your POS system providers.
+For example, merchants who choose Shopify POS can buy bundled or individual hardware from the Shopify hardware store.